John Moran (photographer): Mower General Hospital

 Moran created a photographic catalog of Mower General Hospital also known as Chestnut Hill Hospital for a series that he published for sale.
 Moran's photos were issued as both mounted photographs and stereographs soon after the facility was completed.

 The hospital, a major military facility, was built in 1862 on a lot of 27 acres, situated between Stenton, Germantown, Springfield and Abington avenues in Philadelphia's Chestnut Hill.
 Moran photographed a series of views of the hospital's innovatively-designed circular layout.
 Moran's exterior and interior views included photos of special medical wards that could be isolated for patients with infections and then novel centralized storage facilities for supplies.

 Pioneer scientific photographer

 In addition to using photography as an artistic medium, Moran was recruited and hired as a photographer documenting scientific projects for the U.S. government.
+One of those projects, according to his obituary in The New York Times, was his role as the photographer "in charge of the Coast Survey.

 Isthmus of Panama Expedition of 1871

 In 1871, Moran was hired as the official photographer during the second survey to the Isthmus of Darien in Panama, led by US Navy Commodore Thomas Oliver Selfridge Jr. to determine the best route for a canal across the isthmus.
 Moran documented the trip with numerous still photographs, including many stereographs which were widely reproduced and sold throughout the world.